-Nutrisca Canned Dog Food receives the Advisor’s highest rating of 5 stars.
+Nutrisca canned dog food earns the Advisor’s top rating of 5 stars.

 The Nutrisca product line includes three canned dog foods, each claimed to meet AAFCO nutrient profiles for growth and maintenance.